The Infinite Divisibility of Our Ideas of Space and Time

 There are ideas and images perfectly simple and indivisible.

-- some ideas which we form in the fancy, and
+- some ideas in our imagination

-- give us disproportional images of things, and
+- gives us disproportional images of things

 We are not sensible of this mistake.